brianmhunt/karma-speech-reporter/README.md

 Deprecated
 ===

-This package is essentially deprecated by 0.13 of Karma, which provides the [`run_complete(browsers, results)`](http://karma-runner.github.io/0.13/dev/public-api.html) hook.
+This package is essentially deprecated as of 0.13 of Karma, which provides the [`run_complete(browsers, results)`](http://karma-runner.github.io/0.13/dev/public-api.html) hook that you can use instead.

 Installation
 ---